$0 Queensland Foster Care Quick-Start Checklist

 Who This Framework Is NOT For

-• Carers who have already been authorised with an LCS and are satisfied with their support -- switching providers mid-placement is possible but disruptive
+• Carers who have already been authorised with an LCS and are satisfied with their support -- any transfer should be discussed with the agencies and Department, particularly during a placement

 Tradeoffs in the LCS Decision